cloudsolver/aws-soa/atoms/CloudFormation.md

 ---

 #Q What are **Mappings** and how do you access them ?
-Answer: This is hard coded reference KV pairs.
+Answer: This is hard-coded reference KV pairs.
 You know the values up front.
 Use `!FindInMap [MapName, FirstLevelKey, SecondLevelKey`

 ---